dcloudio/hbuilderx-extension-docs/en/Tutorial/SourceControl/Git/MacOSX.md

 ## Commit

-1. Select the file or the directory or the project to be submitted, right-click the menu and click [commit]
+1. Select the file or the directory or the project to be submitted, right-click the menu and click [Git Commit]
-2. In the pop-up window, enter the `commit message` and click the [Submit] button.
+2. In the pop-up window, enter the `commit message` and click the [Commit] button.

 <img src="/static/snapshots/tutorial/source_control/git_macosx_ac_en.jpg" style="zoom:40%; border: 1px solid #eee;" />